hpgrahsl/kryptonite-for-kafka/docs/index.md

     ---

-    Cryptographic primitives come directly from [Tink](https://github.com/tink-crypto) — a vetted and widely deployed open-source cryptography library implemented and maintained by cryptographers and security engineers at Google.
-If you want to learn more read [What is Tink?](https://developers.google.com/tink/what-is).
+    Cryptographic primitives come directly from [Tink](https://github.com/tink-crypto).
+It's a vetted and widely deployed open-source cryptography library implemented and maintained by cryptographers and security engineers at Google.
+If you want to learn more read [What is Tink?](https://developers.google.com/tink/what-is)

 </div>